tsuru/tsuru/docs/docker-centos.rst

 After build, install and reboot the server with the new kernel(it will take some time), you will need to install the tsuru's dependencies

-Tsuru's Dependencies
+tsuru's Dependencies
 --------------------

-Tsuru needs MongoDB stable, distributed by 10genr, `Beanstalkd <http://kr.github.com/beanstalkd/>`_ as work queue, git-daemon(necessary for Gandalf) and Redis for `hipache <https://github.com/dotcloud/hipache/>`_ pt-ge
+tsuru needs MongoDB stable, distributed by 10genr, `Beanstalkd <http://kr.github.com/beanstalkd/>`_ as work queue, git-daemon(necessary for Gandalf) and Redis for `hipache <https://github.com/dotcloud/hipache/>`_ pt-ge
 Install the latest EPEL version, by doing this:

 .. highlight:: bash